NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Steps_to_Make_Gradle_Configuration_Extreme_Clean_in_a_Multi-Module_Project.md

-# 5 Step to Make Gradle Configuration Extreme Clean in a Multi-Module Project
+# 5 Steps to Make Gradle Configuration Extreme Clean in a Multi-Module Project

 Multi-module Gradle projects involve numerous tasks during the build process.
 Managing dependency version control, plugin usage, build logic, and more with Gradle proves to be a popular and effective approach.
 But, achieving these tasks requires a lot of configuration scripts, which can make the file more complicated, and more difficult for development.
 These steps in the article will guide you through a clean and efficient way to manage configuration files:

 1. extract version declaring in `gradle.properties`.
-2. define all plugin and repository in `settings.gradle`.
+2. define all plugins and repositories in `settings.gradle`.
-3. define all library in the `allprojects.dependencyManagement` in `./build.gradle`.
+3. define all libraries in the `allprojects.dependencyManagement` in `./build.gradle`.
 4. declaring dependency and plugin directly instead of using `subproject` in submodule.
-5. extract complex and common task config to extra file and apply wherever need it.
+5. extract complex and common task config to extra files and apply wherever needed.

 Take a look at this [repository](https://github.com/NoahHsu/event-sourcing-order-poc) or [refactor PR](https://github.com/NoahHsu/event-sourcing-order-poc/pull/72), if you can't wait to find out how it looks.